Photo by Aneta Pawlik on Unsplash

 Ultimately, SEO cannot fix a website that does not serve its visitors well.
 SEO is about becoming more user-friendly and reaching your conversion goals rather than ranking #1 on Google but seeing no results.

-While Google is not the center of SEO, it does provide a lot of insights on how some of its work is done.
+While Google is not the HQ of SEO, it does provide a lot of insights into how some of its work is done.

 Who are Google Raters?
 While many actions and processes are automated, Google still hires humans to manually rate the websites.
 This data is then analysed and used to improve how the algorithm works.